-As a minister, the one question that I probably ask people most often is, “how do we know what God is like?”
-The way that we are taught to read the bible can have a tremendous influence on what we imagine God is like.
+As a minister, the one question that I ask people most often is, “how do we know what God is like?”
+The way that we are taught to read the bible can have a tremendous influence on how we answer this question.
 How do you think it would affect someone’s thoughts about God if you told them that he made something that was evil and that would kill people, and he purposefully put it right in front of the first two people he created, just to tempt them.
 Oh and I forgot to mention, he made the evil thing look like something that would be really good.
 Or think about it like this, how would you feel if you developed cancer and then discovered that your parents had filled one of your toys with asbestos and put it in your crib, but told you not to play with it.
-These are some of the subtle messages that can be sent to children if we teach lessons from the bible like they are simply history lessons or quaint fairytales.
+These are some of the subtle messages that can be sent to children if we teach lessons from the bible like they are quaint fairy tales or history lessons.

-One of the most common questions that kids entering into adolescence ask me is, “why did God make the Tree of the Knowledge of Good and Evil, if he knew Adam and Eve were going to eat from it?”
+One of the most common questions that kids entering into adolescence ask me about the Garden of Eden is, “why did God make the Tree of the Knowledge of Good and Evil, if he knew Adam and Eve were going to eat from it?”
 When a child asks a question like this it is a clear sign that they are ready to learn a deeper truth about the story, and this truth is something that we should all meditate on day and night.
 The tree is not just a tree.
-The tree represents every decision we are faced with that has the possibility of a good or evil outcome.
-We may know the difference between good and evil intellectually or in our minds, but when we make a decision that leads to evil we come to know evil experientially or in our hearts.
-We gain the knowledge of good AND evil.
+The tree represents every decision we are faced with that has the possibility of a good or an evil outcome.
+We may know the difference between good and evil intellectually or in our minds, but when we make a decision that leads to the pain and suffering of evil, we come to know evil experientially or in our hearts.
+We gain the full knowledge of good AND evil.

-Let me make this very personal.
 When I was in Middle School I once rode the bus home with a friend and did not tell my parents where I was going.
-My mom and dad called everyone they knew and finally tracked me down at about midnight.
+My mom and dad called everyone they knew, and finally tracked me down at about midnight.
 I came home and I could instantly tell that my mom had been crying on the couch for hours.
-Now twenty years later, I am a father and I am just know understanding how she must have felt.
-If I could have somehow possessed that knowledge when I was in Middle School I would have never made that mistake.
+Now twenty years later, I am a father, and I am just know understanding how she must have felt.
+If I could have somehow possessed that knowledge when I was in Middle School, I would have never made that mistake.
 This is why it is so important for parents to constantly be cultivating relationships with their children and with God.
-Your relationship with your child has to be cared for like a garden, so that you are able to pass on the knowledge that God has blessed you with and so that your children feel safe to come to you when they make mistakes.
-Being raised by parents who loved me unconditionally and taught me that God loved me in the same way has been one of the greatest blessings in my life.
+Our relationships have to be cared for like gardens, so that we are able to pass on the knowledge that God has blessed us with, and so that our children feel safe to come to us when they make mistakes.
+Being raised by parents who loved me unconditionally, and taught me that God loved me in the same way, has been one of the greatest blessings in my life.